blakewatson/htmlforpeople/src/12-css-basics.md

 }
 ```

+When we put a period before a term in a CSS selector, that means we want to target every element that has that class (a class of `intro` in this case).
 This will make the `font-size` larger than the document's default text size.
 And with the larger font, it needs some extra margin underneath.

 Okay, cool, but now let’s get _really extra_.
 Look at the markup again, and you will notice I wrapped the first three words in a `<span>` tag with a class of `caps`.